FreePlacki/POrpg/task.md

 ---

-# Etap 5: Multiplayer
+# Stage 5: Multiplayer

-## Cel zadania
+## Task Objective
-Rozszerz istniejącą konsolową grę RPG o wsparcie dla sieciowego trybu wieloosobowego.
-Wszyscy gracze będą dzielić ten sam labirynt, przedmioty i wrogów.
-W tym etapie wykonasz następujące kroki:

-- [x] Refaktoryzacja kodu zgodnie ze wzorcem **Model–Widok–Kontroler (MVC)**
+Extend the existing console-based RPG to support networked multiplayer.
+All players will share the same maze, items, and enemies.
+In this stage, you will:

+- [ ] Refactor the codebase to follow the **Model-View-Controller (MVC)** pattern
-- [ ] Komunikacja pomiędzy serwerem a klientem w formacie JSON przez TCP
+- [ ] Enable JSON-based communication over TCP
-- [ ] Aplikacja działała zarówno jako **serwer** (akceptujący połączenia), jak i **klient** (łączyła się z innymi serwerami)

-Możesz zdobyć maksymalnie **20 punktów** za ten etap.
-**Termin:** 15 maja 2025
+- [ ] Make the application act as both a **server** (accepting connections) and a **client** (connecting to other servers)

 ---

-## Wymagania
+## Requirements

-### 1. Refaktoryzacja MVC
+### 1. MVC Refactoring
-- [x] **Model**
+- **Model**
-  - [x] Wydziel w jednej lub kilku klasach pełny stan gry (gracze, mapa, NPC, przedmioty, kolejka tur itp.).
+  - Encapsulate the entire game state (players, map, NPCs, items, turn order, etc.) in one or more classes.
-- [x] **Widok**
+- **View**
-  - [x] Odpowiada za wszystkie wyjścia na konsolę (rysowanie mapy, statusy graczy, komunikaty itp.).
+  - Handle all console output (drawing the map, player statuses, messages, etc.).
-- [x] **Kontroler**
+- **Controller**
-  - [x] Odczytuje i weryfikuje polecenia użytkownika z konsoli.
-  - [x] Wywołuje odpowiednie metody Modelu w celu aktualizacji stanu gry.

-**Uwaga:**
+  - Read and validate user commands from the console.
+  - Invoke updates on the Model.

+**NOTE:**
-- [ ] Model nie powinien wywoływać bezpośrednio metod konsoli.
+- [ ] No direct console calls in Model classes.
-- [ ] Widok nie powinien zawierać logiki gry.
+- [ ] No game logic in View classes.
-- [ ] Model nie może zależeć od Widoku ani Kontrolera.
+- [ ] The Model classes cannot depend on View or Controller.
-- [ ] Widok nie może zależeć od Kontrolera.
+- [ ] The View cannot contain game logic or depend on Controller.

 ---

-### 2. Architektura Serwer–Klient
+### 2. Server–Client Architecture
-- [ ] **Opcje uruchomienia**
+- [ ] **Startup Options**
-  - [ ] Zapytaj użytkownika: „Start as (S)erver or (C)lient?”
+  - Prompt the user: "Start as (S)erver or (C)lient?"
-  - [ ] Lub obsłuż argumenty linii poleceń:
+  - Or accept command-line arguments:
-    - [ ] `--server [port]` (domyślnie port 5555)
+    - `--server [port]` (default port 5555)
-    - [ ] `--client [adres:port]` (domyślnie adres 127.0.0.1 i port 5555)
+    - `--client [ip:port]` (default ip 127.0.0.1 and port 5555)
-- [ ] **Tryb Serwera**
-  - [ ] Nasłuchuj na skonfigurowanym porcie TCP.
-  - [ ] Akceptuj do **9** połączeń od klientów (graczy numerujemy i wyświetlamy za pomocą wartości `1–9`).
-  - [ ] Po nawiązaniu każdego połączenia wyślij klientowi aktualny stan Modelu w formacie JSON.
-  - [ ] Rozsyłaj wszelkie zmiany stanu (ruchy, ataki itp.) jako komunikaty JSON do wszystkich połączonych klientów.
-- [ ] **Tryb Klienta**
-  - [ ] Połącz się z podanym adresem IP i portem serwera.
-  - [ ] Odbierz początkowy stan gry, a następnie nasłuchuj na kolejne aktualizacje.
+- [ ] **Server Mode**
+  - Listen on the configured TCP port.
+  - Accept up to **9** client connections (players numbered `1-9` - display player as number).
+  - On each new connection, send the current Model state (JSON).
+  - Broadcast all state changes (moves, attacks, etc.) as JSON messages to every client.
-  - [ ] Wysyłaj lokalne akcje gracza jako komunikaty JSON do serwera.
+- [ ] **Client Mode**
+  - Connect to the specified server IP and port.
+  - Receive the initial game state, then listen for updates.
+  - Send the local player's actions as JSON messages to the server.

 ---

-### 3. Serializacja JSON
+### 3. JSON Serialization
-- [ ] Użyj `System.Text.Json` do serializacji i deserializacji obiektów.
-- [ ] Utwórz obiekty transferu danych (DTO) lub oznacz swoje klasy Modelu atrybutami (np. `[JsonPropertyName]`), jeśli to konieczne.
+- Use `System.Text.Json` for serialization and deserialization.
+- Create Data Transfer Objects (DTOs) or decorate your Model classes with attributes (e.g., `[JsonPropertyName]`, etc.) as needed.

 ---

-### 4. Synchronizacja rozgrywki
+### 4. Gameplay Synchronization
-- [ ] Zapewnij, że serwer i klienci mają spójny widok świata gry.
-- [ ] Kolejkuj nadchodzące komunikaty, aby zachować poprawną kolejność tur i uwzględnić ewentualne opóźnienia sieciowe.

-- [ ] **Opcjonalnie:** Możesz zaimplementować interakcje walki między graczami, ale nie są one wymagane w tym etapie.
+- Ensure that the server and clients maintain a consistent view of the game world.
+- Queue and order incoming messages correctly to preserve turn order and handle latency.

+> **Optional:** You may implement player-vs-player combat interactions, but they are not required for this stage.

 ---

-## Wskazówki
+## Hints

-### Model–Widok–Kontroler
+### Model-View-Controller
-1. Możesz stworzyć oddzielne klasy Widoku dla konsoli lokalnej oraz dla klientów sieciowych.
-2. Rozważ przypisanie każdemu graczowi osobnej instancji Kontrolera.
-3. Uruchom Widok w osobnym wątku i aktualizuj wyświetlanie za każdym razem, gdy przyjdzie żądanie od klienta — użyj `lock`, aby zsynchronizować dostęp.
-4. Przechowuj autorytatywny stan gry na serwerze; klienci powinni trzymać jedynie dane potrzebne do renderowania.
+1. You can implement separate View classes for the local console and for networked clients.
+2. Consider giving each player its own Controller instance.
+3. Run the View in its own thread and update the display whenever any client request arrives — use `lock` to synchronize access.
+4. Keep the authoritative game state on the server; clients should only store the data needed for rendering.

-### Serwer–Klient
+### Server-Client
-1. Po stronie serwera utwórz osobny `Thread` dla każdego połączonego klienta oraz dodatkowy do obsługi nowych połączeń.
-2. Na serwerze użyj `TcpListener.AcceptTcpClient()`, aby czekać na połączenia.
-3. Po stronie klienta użyj `TcpClient`, aby nawiązać połączenie z serwerem.
+1. On the server, spawn a new `Thread` for each connected client and another for accepting incoming connections.
+2. Use `TcpListener.AcceptTcpClient()` on the server to wait for connections.
+3. Use `TcpClient` on the client to connect to the server.